oshanz/oshanz.github.io/content/en/posts/dev-env-as-code.md

 * Setup the development environment in a "One click"
 * leagacy projects need different packages and host IDE may not intergrate well (linters, formatters, etc)
 * make debugging easier
-* consitent environment between developers
+* consistent environment between developers

 ## solutions